 Other financial liabilities are initially measured at fair value, net of transaction costs, and are subsequently measured at amortized cost using the effective interest method.
-The Fund's other financial liabilities are comprised of other accounts payable, payable for redemption of units, and bcIMC funds management fees payable.
+The Fund's other financial liabilities are comprised of other accounts payable, payable for redemption of units, and BCI cost recoveries payable.

-(iv) Cash
+(iv) Cash and cash equivalents